Check your settings when you are happy with your print preview press the print icon below.Show Obituaries Show Guestbook Show Photos QR Code Print

 Paul is survived after 64 years of wonderful marriage by his wife Elizabeth “Tan” Engel; his children, Martin Paul Engel, Michael Lee Engel and Michele “Mimi” Engel Rinn (Patrick Aloysius Rinn); his grandchildren, Benjamin Alexander Engel, Bethany Ann Engel, Alexander Paul Rinn and Michael Francis Rinn; and nephew Lt.
 Francis Edward Schrader, II (USN) and wife Gayle Schrader, and their sons Eric Schrader and Paul Schrader.
 He is predeceased by his sister Erma Engel Schrader and husband retired Commander “Red” Francis Edward Schrader (USN, Ret.),

-Funeral services will be held in the Old Post Chapel at Fort Myer and burial, with full Military Honors, will follow in Arlington National Cemetery.
-The burial date and time is pending and updates will be posted on www.storkefuneralhome.com.
+Funeral services will be held November 23, 2020 at 9 AM in the Old Post Chapel at Fort Myer and burial, with full Military Honors, will follow in Arlington National Cemetery.
 Memorial contributions may be made to Paralyzed Veterans of America, Wounded Warrior and Disabled American Veterans.
 Condolences may be left for the family at www.storkefuneralhome.com.